 Ph.d. candidates can apply for the Ph.d. version of the course: UV9293

 Recommended previous knowledge

 Having completed MAE4000 Data Science or equivalent.

 This course combines lectures, seminars and computer labs with data analysis tasks in statistical software environments.

 Obligatory course components:

-The exam consists of a 4 hour individual written examination covering all course material and topics.
+The exam consists of an individual written assignment covering the course contents.